Operation Save Jake

 Anyway, due to chasing titles with my own dog at the time, Delta, I moved up to Auckland and lived at the same property where Jakey was, along with Delta’s Brother, as well as a dog from one of the Eiramwood litters.
 Anyway, Jakey wasn’t doing much and no one was working him so I volunteered to do some training with him.

 The people who had him were all trying to make him out to be this monster, and it kindof worked.
 Everyone believed that Jakey was really a mean dog.
 But he wasn’t.
 Except for his thing about killing cats, he really doesn’t have a mean bone in his body.
+He had extreme prey drive, which isn’t a predictor of aggression.
+Prey drive is a predatory hunting instinct for survival.

 Yes, that’s right.
 Jakey wouldn’t get angry, no matter what abuse he got.